History

 Four years after his accident Callum was still making significant improvements and he completed a 2 year BTEC Extended Diploma at Middlesbrough College, where he gained the highest grade possible; triple Distinction Star (D* D* D*) and 420 UCAS Points.
 This earned him a place at University to undertake a BSc.
 Honours Degree in Physiotherapy.
 Here life wasn’t easy for Callum.
 He loved the course and the independence, but sadly he endured bullying, regular discrimination through a lack of understanding and he was socially excluded to the extent that his health suffered – so he left.

 However, not one to give up on his dreams – he tried again.
 On 10 October 21, he graduated with a Bachelor of Arts Degree in Outdoor Education, Adventure & Leadership.
-A new future now awaits!
+Callum has since completed some SEN training and is now mentoring and supporting other young people living with the complex effects of acquired brain injuries!

 In 2014, Jan founded MATRIX Neurological and is now using her experiences and aspirations for Callum’s ongoing recovery to help other children, young people and their parents and carers in their long road to recovery following an acquired brain injury.
 She continues to learn about acquired brain injuries through working with brain injured children and young people, as well as the their parents and reading the medical research from around the world.